 The Story of Rocky Junior's Dog Training Service

-After 16 years in law enforcement, during which I did my first professional dog training (helping train police dogs for agencies all over southwestern Oregon), I moved on to owning and operating small businesses in the Puyallup, WA area.
+After 16 years in law enforcement, during which I did my first professional dog training (helping train police dogs in Coos Bay, Oregon and Tacoma, Washington), I moved on to owning and operating small businesses in the Puyallup, WA area.
 That fateful October day I was the owner of Crusty's Transportation, a taxi company named after my cat, Crusty, and was spending the afternoon working on a taxi parked in my driveway.

 I am a lifelong animal lover, and had already shared my life with many different, wonderful dogs and cats, doing some training with my own dogs before I learned how to professionally train dogs in 1980.
 Yet I'd never considered becoming a full time dog trainer - I trained and worked with my own dogs and those of friends, achieving very good results, but remained focused on other life pursuits.

 What happened on Oct.
 4, 2006 was a moment that would profoundly define and change me.

 It was the birthday of my grandfather, Hugh Gilmore Salter, whom I'd loved with all my heart.
 He was a huge part of my life and a real role model for me.
 Grandpa had died 5 years earlier, at the age of 96, but I think of him frequently, especially on his birthday, and October 4, 2006, was no exception.

 Suddenly I noticed that a handsome, yet fearsome looking Rottweiler had shown up and laid down in my front yard, very near me.
 The dog had no collar or tags, and was frightened, hungry, dehydrated and in very poor physical condition.
 Quite obviously he'd been neglected and seriously abused.
 The poor guy could hardly stand or walk, and didn't want to make eye contact with me.
 To be perfectly honest, he made me nervous.